redis/redis-om-dotnet/README.md

 ## 💡 Why Redis OM?

-Redis OM provides high-level abstractions for using Redis in .NET; it makes it easy to model and query your Redis domain objects.
+Redis OM provides high-level abstractions for using Redis in .NET, making it easy to model and query your Redis domain objects.

 This **preview** release contains the following features:

 * Declarative object mapping for Redis objects
 * Declarative secondary-index generation
-* Fluent API for querying Redis
+* Fluent APIs for querying Redis
-* Fluent API for performing Redis aggregations
+* Fluent APIs for performing Redis aggregations

 ## 💻 Installation